ChrisTofuLee/chris-homework-W6/README.md

+# Weather Forecast Dashboard

+For this application, the user has requested for a weather forecast dashboard that will search a destination the user has entered and return the current day's weather along with a forecast for the following 5 days.
+The user will also be able to click on previously searched destinations to bring back up to date weather information.

+## Functionality
+- When the user searches a valid destination (city, country, county etc), the user is presented with

 # 06 Server-Side APIs: Weather Dashboard

 Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
 Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
 Your challenge is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.